 Edited August 2021

-Every year, increasing workplace awareness of sustainable practices and minimizing businesses’ impact on the environment becomes more important to employee satisfaction and management’s bottom line.
+Every year, increasing workplace awareness of green practices and minimizing businesses’ impact on the environment is more important to employee satisfaction and the bottom line.
 From incorporating green office furniture to using non-toxic, recyclable, and organic materials when creating your workspace, the task of going green is more crucial than ever.
 Though it may seem daunting, there are easy ways to begin the process without breaking a sweat or the bank.
 Here we have 5 ideas to get you started.

 1. Living Plant Walls

-Plant walls—also known as vertical gardens—offer a refreshing green space experience to any contemporary office.
-These beautiful structures add an artistic element while providing all the positive feelings of being in nature to both employees and clients who walk through your office building.
-Even better, plant walls act as acoustic paneling, absorbing sounds in your bustling office.
+Plant walls—also known as vertical gardens—offer a bright green space experience to any modern office.
+These nice structures add a green element while providing the feeling of being in nature to both employees and clients.
+Even better, plant walls act as acoustic paneling, absorbing sounds in your busy office.

-Ensure your plant wall is located in an area where it will receive adequate light, has the right types of plants suitable for your work environment, and will be well maintained by a self-watering system or dedicated employees.
+Ensure your plant wall is located in an area where it will receive good light, has the right types of plants for your work space, and will be well maintained by watering systems or employees.

 2. Bamboo Floors

-Bamboo has many of the properties of hardwood flooring but is more ecologically friendly since it’s made from natural vegetation.
-An abundantly renewable resource, bamboo grows faster than most hardwood trees, some of which take more than 20 years to reach maturity.
+Bamboo has many of the properties of hardwood flooring but is more green since it’s natural.
+A great renewable resource, bamboo grows faster than most large trees, some of which take more than 20 years to reach maturity.

-Bamboo is both durable, lightweight, water-resistant, and easy to maintain, all pros for when it comes to redesigning your workspace with sustainability in mind.
+Bamboo is durable, light, water-resistant, and easy to maintain.
+All pros for when it comes to designing your green workspace.

 >> Add a touch of modernism to your office with height-adjustable desks.